Best Zepbound Providers That Accept Insurance in 2026

 |---|---|

-| PA submission and decision (if docs are complete) | 1–7 business days |
+| PA review by the insurer (when docs are complete) | 2 to 9 days |

-| Pharmacy dispense after approval | 1–3 days |
+| Pharmacy dispenses after approval | 1 to 3 days |

-| Internal appeal window (if denied) | Up to 180 days to file |
+| Internal appeal window if denied | Up to 180 days to file |

 How much does Zepbound cost with insurance?